England - Scotland - Wales

 The last remaining large working brewery in London, the site at Chiswick has been brewing beer for over three centuries.
 Sample a few of the beers after you have been taken round and enlightened on the brewing process.

 We can take you on a chauffeur driven journey through the picturesque villages and countryside of the Cotswolds.
-Visit the villages of Burford, where you can potter around some antique shops, have a pint at the Eight Bells Inn (Chipping Campden) and beautiful Bibury, with its lazy river and great manor house.
+Visit the villages of Burford, where you can potter around some antique shops, have a pint at the Eight Bells Inn (Chipping Campden) and beautiful Bibury, with its lazy river and pretty weavers' cottages.
 Or enjoy one of the country’s finest gardens at Hidcote Manor.

 See the birth place of Sir Winston Churchill, Blenheim Palace, probably Britain’s largest aristocratic mansion, with a traditional maze, butterfly house and beautiful grounds, before we take you for a pub lunch at The Crown in historic Woodstock.
 Then on to Oxford – take in some of the best preserved groups of medieval architecture and the famous and ancient Christ Church College, with its cathedral and great Hall (used for the Harry Potter movies).